mihanovak1024/mihanovak1024.github.io/_portfolio/homeclinico.md

 ### Video Instructions

-Since the audience of HomeClinico is mostly elderly or people that have trouble or are slow at understanding, because they suffer from post-stroke brain injury, we need to give clear and easy-to-understand instructions.
+Since the audience of HomeClinico are <b style="color:#00adb5">mostly elderly</b> or people that have trouble or are slow at understanding, because they suffer from post-stroke brain injury, we need to give clear and easy-to-understand instructions.
 What better format than video.